Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Introduction

-We further propose a corresponding JAD strategy and identify five key parameters that significantly influence its performance, namely, {\it JAD speed}, {\it inflow traffic speed}, {\it wave width}, {\it wave speed}, and {\it in-wave speed}.
+We further propose a simple, first-order JAD strategy with a definition of the JAD Triangle\footnote{One of the anonymous reviewers comments as follows: {\it The ``JAD Triangle" concept provides an elegant, first-order geometric framework for determining deactivation points without resorting to overly complex second-order models that often fail to align with real-world physics.}} and identify five key parameters that significantly influence its performance, namely, {\it JAD speed}, {\it inflow traffic speed}, {\it wave width}, {\it wave speed}, and {\it in-wave speed}.
 The effects of these parameters on the strategy are thoroughly analyzed.
-Using SUMO-based simulation, we discuss how these parameters can be measured in practice with only two stationary traffic detectors, and demonstrate the effectiveness of the proposed JAD strategy.
+Using SUMO-based simulations, we discuss how these parameters can be measured in practice with only two stationary traffic detectors, and demonstrate the effectiveness of the proposed JAD strategy.
 The triggering of secondary waves is successfully prevented by taking traffic stability into account when selecting the JAD speed.
 By leveraging police-car swerving behavior to implement JAD, we believe this work substantially advances JAD from a purely theoretical concept toward practical application.
-Moreover, to promote reproducibility in the transportation domain, we have open-sourced all the code on our GitHub repository (\url{https://github.com/gotrafficgo}).
+Moreover, to promote reproducibility in the transportation domain, we have open-sourced all the code on our GitHub repository: \url{https://github.com/gotrafficgo/jam_absorption_driving}.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:Problem} introduces the SD-JAD problem.
-Section~\ref{sec:Question} proposes the JAD strategy and provides solutions to several key questions.
-Section~\ref{sec:Analysis} presents a thorough theoretical analysis of the key parameters and demonstrates the results with numerical experiments.
-Section~\ref{sec:Simulation} uses a SUMO-based simulation to illustrate how these parameters can be measured in practice with only two stationary roadside traffic detectors and to validate the effectiveness of the proposed strategy.
+Section~\ref{sec:Question} proposes the JAD strategy and addresses several key questions.
+Section~\ref{sec:Analysis} presents a detailed theoretical analysis of the key parameters and validates the results through numerical experiments.
+Section~\ref{sec:Simulation} uses SUMO-based simulations to illustrate how these parameters can be measured in practice using only two stationary roadside traffic detectors and to further validate the effectiveness of the proposed strategy.
 Finally, conclusions are drawn in Section~\ref{sec:Conclusion}.